Esri/global-nav/SPEC.md

 - If `menus` contains more than one item, they will be visually justified.
 - If `search` is not specified, then it will not appear.
 - If `apps` is not specified, then it will not appear.
-- If `account` is not specified, then it will not appear.
+- If `user` is not specified, then it will not appear.

 ### Gnav Brand